nova0821/iotjs-wiki/IoT.js-API:-HTTP.md

 ### Event

 #### 'request'
-After request header is parsed, this event will be fired.
 * `request: http.IncomingMessage` instance.
 * `response: http.ServerResponse` instance.
+After request header is parsed, this event will be fired.

 ## Class: http.ClientRequest
 ### Event
 #### 'end'
 This event triggered when no more data to be received remains from client request.

+#### 'response'
+* `response: http.IncomingMessage` instance
+After response header is parsed, this event will be fired.

 ## Class: http.ServerResponse
 ### Event